This site contains affiliate links. As an Amazon Associate, I earn a commission from qualifying purchases at no extra cost to you.

 Part your hair

-Part your hair the way you normally do and then place the cap on top of your head.
+Part your hair as you normally would, then place the highlighting cap over your head.

-If the cap comes with a ribbon, tie it under your chin to hold the cap in place.
+If your cap comes with ties or a ribbon, secure it under your chin to keep it in place during the process.

-Using the hook that comes with the kit, pull locks of hair through the small holes in the cap.
+Using the hook provided in your kit, gently pull small sections of hair through the holes in the cap.

 Mix bleach and developer

-Mix the bleach and developer together on a tray or bowl.
+Combine the bleach and developer in your mixing tray or bowl.

-Using a brush, start applying the mixture to the sections of hair peeking out from the cap.
+Using the applicator brush, apply the mixture to the hair strands that are pulled through the cap.

 Let it process

-Hop in the shower and rinse the bleach out of your hair.
+Hop into the shower and rinse your hair thoroughly.

-When you’re done washing your hair, style as desired and enjoy your beautiful new highlights!
+Once done, style your hair as desired and enjoy your beautiful new highlights!

-It never leaves behind streaks and stripes, making your hair look effortlessly dimensional.
+Because it’s hand-painted, balayage doesn’t leave behind streaks and stripes – making your hair look effortlessly dimensional.

 This method is perfect for those who want to get highlights but hate that intense and bright look you might get from foil and cap highlights.